If I asked you to describe a homemaker, how would you reply?

 It’s so short and sweet that it’s easy to miss!

 A woman who builds her house.

 I love how God doesn’t over-complicate things like we so often have the habit of doing.
-The woman who builds her home is a homemaker.
+Simply put, a homemaker is a woman who is wise and builds her home.